 Policy ref.
-Indication by textual analysis Quantitative indicator Target Environmental enhancement and protection Contextual indicators; air and water quality. % domestic waste recycled and other waste management indicators as available.
-Continuing improvement ENV1 Number of developments given consent against Environment Agency flood risk advice.
-Zero (excluding Whitehaven town centre) ENV2 Annual analysis of progress against coastal management policy objectives.
-No specific target - progress will be monitored ENV3 Annual analysis of developments contributing to tree cover/wildlife corridors No specific target - changes will be monitored ENV4 Annual analysis of development helping to improve built heritage.
+Indication by textual analysis Quantitative indicator Target ENV4 Annual analysis of development helping to improve built heritage.
 Number of buildings at risk (target; zero by 2020).
 No buildings or ancient monuments at risk in the Borough by 2020.
 Number of developments given consent against English Heritage advice.
-Zero ENV5 Annual analysis of progress including provision of new facilities identified in Contextual; performance of relevant Cumbria BAP indicators.
-No specific target - changes will be monitored ENV6 Strategy for Infrastructure.
-Condition of Sites of Special Scientific Interest Improvement Change in areas of biodiversity importance No specific target - changes will be monitored Developments where developer contributions secured for green infrastructure.
-No specific target
+Zero ENV5 ENV6 Annual analysis of progress including provision of new facilities identified Contextual; performance of relevant Cumbria BAP indicators.
+No specific target - changes will be monitored in Strategy for Infrastructure.
+Condition of Sites of Special Scientific Interest Improvement Change in areas of biodiversity importance No specific target - changes will be Developments where developer contributions secured for green infrastructure. monitored No specific target